- Legislative Context

 |A.||Ensuring all new employees are provided with an overview of the Child Safe Standards and the University’s commitment to child safety.||Human Resources||

-1. Ensure the online corporate induction for new employees includes an overview of the Child Safe Standards and the University’s Child Safe Code of Conduct.
+1. Ensure the online corporate induction for new employees includes an overview of the Child Safe Standards, The University's Child Safe Policy and Procedure (including the failure to disclose and failure to protect offences) and the University’s Child Safe Code of Conduct.

 2. Monitor completion of the online corporate induction for all new continuing and fixed-term employees.